Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

-Anthony Davis and the rest of the Los Angeles Lakers take on the Golden State Warriors in the NBA Playoffs on Tuesday, at 10:00 PM ET.
+The Los Angeles Lakers, Anthony Davis included, take on the Golden State Warriors at 9:00 PM ET on Thursday in the 2023 NBA Playoffs.

-In this article we will break down Davis' prop bets, using stats to help you make good predictions.
+If you'd like to make predictions on Davis' performance, we dive into his available prop bets, using stats and trends, below.

 Anthony Davis Prop Bets vs. the Warriors